Riverside Golf Course

 Articles: Riverside Golf Course

-When it comes to golf, in Wisconsin you can play where the pros play.
-While your score may turn out a little differently, you can still experience all of the top golf courses where the tournaments are held and the top golf pros have made some of the plays of their careers.
+When it comes to golf, in Wisconsin you can play where the pros play (even if your score may turn out a bit differently).
+Check out Wisconsin's rich history of tournaments.
 Read More

 The list of high-profile public courses carved into Wisconsin?s golf landscape since 1980 is impressive.
 It includes Whistling Straits, Blackwolf Run, The Bull, The Bog, Troy Burne, University Ridge, Trapper's Turn, SentryWorld, Horseshoe Bay and this year Northern Bay in Adams County, featuring replicas of some of the nation's greatest holes.
 Read More